LightChaser666/RegionDCL/readme.md

 - We released all raw & projected dataset and the processing script that generates the ground truth data.
 - We fixed the population task reproduction problem.
   - The data/processed/Singapore/downstream_region.pkl wrongly uses the Singapore citizens data, which ignores permanent residents and foreigners that are common in Singapore.
   - In our paper, we use more widely accepted WorldPop population data as ground truth.
-Now we correct the file all our results on Singapore can be exactly reproduced.
+Now, we correct the file and our results on Singapore can be exactly reproduced.
   - You can see from data_util/downstream/SingaporeSubzone to see how the ground truth is generated.